vjee/formulier/docs/docs/react/guide/getting-started.md

 ## Quick Explination

-The first thing we need to set up a form is the `useForm` hook.
+The first thing we need to set up a form is the `useCreateForm` hook.
 This hook creates a form store with initial values for its form fields.
 This form store contains all the form's data and usefull methods to set values and more.